 Conscience Alley is a great way of exploring dilemmas faced by the protagonist of a story.

 When used in drama, a class creates two lines facing each other to form an ‘alley’.
-One child is chosen to be the protagonist/character and walks down the ‘alley’, with children in the lines telling them their thoughts, concerns and ideas about the dilemma the character is facing.
-Once the child, in role of the character, has reached the end of the line, they make a decision about how to act next, explaining their reasoning.
+Choose one child to be the protagonist/character and walk down the ‘alley’, with children in the lines telling them their thoughts, concerns and ideas about the dilemma the character is facing.

-What is included in this whole-school resource?
+What is in this whole-school resource?

 • Conscience Alley worksheet 1